solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 However, there are quite a few promising optimizations that can cut down the reward computation time.
-An experiment for reward calculation optimization (https://github.com/solana-labs/solana/pull/31193) showed that we can achieve the reward calculation time down to **40ms**.
+An experiment for reward calculation optimization (https://github.com/solana-labs/solana/pull/31193) showed that we can cut the reward calculation time down to **40ms**.
 This is well below the 400ms block time.